Campus - Culture - Community

 About Sustainability at Cabrillo

-At Cabrillo College, we are steadfastly dedicated to contributing to a more sustainable future through an integrated approach, both for our campus community and for the world at large.
-We recognize the importance of nurturing an socially and ecologically just and environmentally thriving future and fostering this culture among our students, staff, and faculty.
+At Cabrillo College, we are steadfastly dedicated to a more sustainable future through an integrated approach, both for our campus community and for the world at large.
+We recognize the importance of nurturing a socially and ecologically just and environmentally thriving future and fostering this culture among our students, staff, and faculty.
 Join us ~ all are welcomed ~ students, faculty and staff ~ woven through the fabric of who we are at Cabrillo!

-Earth Week Events 2024!
+Earth Week Events 2025!

-• April 19th, 6:30 pm, Rio Theatre
+• Fri, 4/18, 6:30 pm, Rio Theatre

-Upcycling Fashion Show with Santa Cruz Envrioteens
+Upcycling Fashion Show with Fashion Teens Santa Cruz

-• April 20th, Cooper St and Abbott Square
+• Sat, 4/19, Cooper St and Abbott Square

 City of Santa Cruz Earth Day